Stormy102/Lancer/README.md

 ## Installation

 To execute the program, ensure that you have Python 3.5 or higher installed.
-Use Python's pip to install the necessary Python dependents
+Use Python's pip to install the necessary Python dependencies
 ```shell script
 pip install -r requirements.txt
 ```